-TEAC prescribes the following features for some of the audit tasks and most audits will include the following activities:
+TEAC prescribes the following features for some of the audit tasks.
+At least one audit task must meet each of the following conditions:

-- 1. The auditors observe a session of at least two regularly scheduled courses that the program offers. - 2.
-The auditors interview the students in the program's sample or a similar sample for its internal audit or for the evidence cited for Quality Principle I. - 3.
-The auditors interview a sample of cooperating teachers. - 4.
-The auditors tour instructional and/or support facilities cited in the Brief to verify their existence and similarity to their description in the Brief. - 5.
-The auditors verify the program's plan to investigate, or an investigation, of a link between student learning and any program factor.
+- 1. The auditors must observe a session of at least two regularly scheduled courses that the program offers. - 2.
+The auditors must interview the students in the program's sample for its internal audit or for the evidence cited for Quality Principle I. - 3.
+The auditors must interview a sample of cooperating teachers. - 4.
+The auditors must select four facilities cited in the Brief and tour each to verify their existence and similarity to their description in the Brief.